Getting baby to Sleep

 - Walks you through month by month as the baby grows.

-- The sales page does not look great.
+- Their website does not look great.

 - It is quite a lengthy eBook.
 Some video content would have been great.